niceunderground/GitBotAlert/README.md

 npm install
 ```

-3. Create a `.env` file in the project root with your Bitbucket token:
+3. Create a `.env` file in the project root with:
 ```
-BITBUCKET_TOKEN=your_token_here
+- `BITBUCKET_TOKEN`: Your Bitbucket access token
+- `WORKSPACE`: Your Bitbucket workspace name
+- `REPOSITORY`: The repository name to monitor
 ```

 ## Configuration